kglw-dot-net/phase1/blog/_posts/2023-03-15-anamnesis-in-the-gizzverse.md

 > You would not believe where I'm from
 > [Crumbling castle](https://kglw.net/songs/crumbling-castle)

 The Gizzverse posits death as a junction between modes of existence.
 Even the immolated Venusians are surprised to find themselves in [Hell](https://kglw.net/songs/hell).
 This version of _anamnesis_ forms a portal between lives, invalidating the deaths that separate them.
-The songs weave a golden thread of memory; the [great chain of being][(https://kglw.net/songs/the-great-chain-of-being) braids a continuity for all the shapes that life inhabits simultaneously.
+The songs weave a golden thread of memory; the [great chain of being][The Great Chain of Being] braids a continuity for all the shapes that life inhabits simultaneously.
 And therein lies the final revelation: [He's "Yours"](https://kglw.net/songs/yours).

 What we call God is actually the sum of cosmic consciousness, the _Dao_'s organic order flowing infinitely.
 It's all one dreamer; it's all one dream; separation is the illusion.
 That's the lesson of Philip K. Dick's _gnosis_.
 The _omni_ whence we emerge is the same _omni_ we return to in death, only to reemerge under a different name, our atoms reconfigured beyond recognition.